Skip to content

 San Francisco Immigration Court Representation

 Scott Mossman defends clients (“respondents”) in removal and deportation proceedings before the San Francisco Immigration Court.
-He also represents detained immigrants in removal proceedings before the Van Nuys Immigration Court.
-These respondents are in ICE detention at the Mesa Verde and Golden State Annex facilities in Kern County.
 Most of the immigrants that Scott represents in removal proceedings ended up in those proceedings for a criminal conviction or arrest.

 Removal/Deportation Defense